-I'm shy around strangers but once I open up to people, I'm quite the chatterbox.
+I'm really easy going.
+I can be shy around strangers but once I open up to people, I'm quite the chatterbox.
 I'm usually more open in "professional" type situations where I can talk about my research or science in general, rather than myself.
 In groups, I tend to be more of a listener and watcher.
 I'm also not very auditory, so I tend to space out when I'm on the phone.
 If you have something important to tell me, it's better to do it face-to-face or by email.

 I have a really twisted sense of humour.
 I frequently laugh at things that are completely inappropriate.
-I have been known to go "too far" on more than one occasion, which sometimes disturbs people.
 I am great at detaching my visual imagination from the words coming out of my mouth or going into my ears, so it's pretty hard to phase me.

 I get bored easily so I like anything that is constantly changing.
 Stagnation reminds me of rotten puddles, and those just smell bad.

 I'm a card-carrying member of the Socialist Party of Canada, but I don't often to go to rallies or take big stands against things.